dr-dotnet/dr-dotnet/docs/manual/getting-started.md

 - GET `/api/processes` Return list of processes available to profile
 - GET `/api/profilers` Return list of profilers available

-In development you can launch the Web app and navigate to http://localhost:92/swagger to find the Swagger UI and an accurate and complete documentation of the API.
+In development, you can launch the Web app and navigate to http://localhost:92/swagger to find the Swagger UI with accurate and complete documentation of the API.

-### Configuration
+## Configuration
+The REST API is enabled by default, but it can be disabled through an environment variable or a CLI argument.
+The UI can also be disabled, for instance if you want to use DrDotnet exclusively for its REST API.
 - `WEB_UI_ENABLED=false` or `--no-web-ui` arg will disable web UI (only REST API)
-- `REST_API_ENABLED=false` or `--no-rest-api` arg will disable REST API (only web UI) Otherwise both are enabled by default.
+- `REST_API_ENABLED=false` or `--no-rest-api` arg will disable REST API (only web UI)